udesly-adapter/university/docs/wordpress/04 - CMS/02 - collection-lists.md

 ### Main Query

 The “main query” is whatever WordPress uses to build the content on the current page.
-For instance, on search results page the main query, is the query that shows all the current results.
+For instance, on search results page the main query is the query that shows all the current results.

 Since it's pretty difficult to understand automatically if one of the collection list is supposed to be a main query (think about a page that has multiple collection lists all related to the same scope of the page), the Udesly app never makes this assumption.
 But if in the remote case you need to be sure that your collection list is associated to the main query, you just have to add the following attribute on the collection list wrapper: